 The risk in doing this is if you don’t have the discipline to leave your cash alone based on the understanding that it is earmarked for your next PPOR purchase and spend it frivolously.
 That’s going to be worse than paying down the loan.
 If you have the discipline not to spend it, the tax advantages of borrowing 105% of the home and utilising an offset can provide enormous tax deductions (provided you are able to borrow 105% – if you don’t have equity to borrow from, you will just want to minimise whatever you put into the loan and keep as much as possible in an offset).

-You can not undo this by taking it out of the redraw facility and moving it to an offset account.
+You cannot undo this by taking it out of the redraw facility and moving it to an offset account.
 Once it has been paid down (which is what happens when you put it into a redraw facility), it is a new loan even if you take it out and put it into your offset before using it.

 Offset accounts are more expensive